Complete Guide To Bitcoin

 Other than mining Bitcoins, there are several other ways to make money with Bitcoins.

 To begin with, you can accept bitcoins as payment for goods or services.
-It’s as easy as opening a PayPal account to create a Bitcoin wallet, which is where you store, track, and spend your digital currency.
+It’s as easy as opening a crypto account to create a Bitcoin wallet, which is where you store, track, and spend your digital currency.
 They’re free and can be obtained through a service like Uphold.

 While it may take longer than it is worth, there are websites that will pay you in bitcoins if you complete certain tasks.
 After you’ve earned bitcoins, you can lend them out and earn interest on them.